mattwparas/steel/docs/src/builtins/steel_strings.md

 # steel/strings

 #### steel/strings

 Strings in Steel are immutable, fixed length arrays of characters.
-They are heap allocated, and are implemented under the hood as referenced counted rust `Strings`.
+They are heap allocated, and are implemented under the hood as referenced counted Rust `Strings`.
+Rust `Strings` are stored as UTF-8 encoded bytes.

 ### **char=?**
 Checks if two characters are equal